 Dainfern College launched this initiative in May 2009.We invited parents of Grade 8, 9 and 10 students to join us in a partnership by signing the Pact that asks parents to comply with a number of minimum standards around alcohol.
 An informative booklet detailing information, concerns and support around alcohol and teenagers was also made available.

 The idea of the CCC is that it is a partnership of concerned parents and schools working together to try and keep our children drug- and alcohol-free.
 It serves as a resource and a partnership for parents and schools.

-Click here to download the CCC brochure about teenagers and alcohol.
+Click here to view the CCC brochure about teenagers and alcohol.

-Click here to download the CCC Alcohol Pact.
+Click here to view the CCC Alcohol Pact.
 Once signed, this Pact should be handed in to your child’s House Tutor or House Director.

-For further information please contact our school counsellor Juliet Glover.
+For further information please contact our School Counsellor Ms Lynne Ryan.